Sputnik V-makers have agreed to supply vaccine to Delhi: Kejriwal | Health

 He also said that there were around 620 cases of black fungus or mucormycosis in the city, but there is a shortage of Amphotericin-B injections used in its treatment.

 ''Talks with the makers of Sputnik V are on.
-They will give us vaccines, but the quantity is yet to be decided.
+They will give us vaccine, but the quantity is yet to be decided.
 Our officials and the representatives of the vaccine manufacturers met on Tuesday, too,'' the CM told reporters.
-Speaking at the launch of Delhi's first drive-through vaccination center at Vegas Mall in Dwarka, he also said that vaccines made by Moderna and Pfizer are both suitable for children and the Central government should procure these jabs to vaccinate kids.
-He also said that a government-run drive-through vaccination center will be launched at Chhatrasal on Friday.
+Speaking at the launch of Delhi's first drive-through vaccination centre at Vegas Mall in Dwarka, he also said that vaccines made by Moderna and Pfizer are both suitable for children and the Central government should procure these jabs to vaccinate kids.
+He also said that a government-run drive-through vaccination centre will be launched at Chhatrasal on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)